sh939940/Life_Expectancy_data_analysis-/README.md

 ## 🛠️ Libraries Used

-- `pandas` for data manipulation
+- `pandas`, 'numpy ' for data manipulation
-- `matplotlib.pyplot` for visualizations
+- `matplotlib.pyplot` , 'seaborn' for visualizations

 ---